udacity/ipnd-webcasts/Stage_2/2015-09-01-Math-In-Python/README.md

 2^9 | 512
 2^10 | 1024

-So, if we have the number 1045 in binary, we would convert it like so:
+So, if we convert the decimal number 1045 to binary, we would convert it like so:

 ```python
 # #(using integer division)